doj/few/README.md

 .. **F9**) and search (key **/**) ECMAScript (javascript) style
 regular expressions, as provided by the C++11 regular expression standard library are used.
-You will typically enter the regular expression after the fewer program has started and will see the file display change if the regular expression matches.
+You will typically enter the regular expression after the few program has started and will see the file display change if the regular expression matches.
 You can also preset these regular expressions with the command line arguments.